cjdb/project_template/doc/building-targets.md

 ## Overview

-There are three main functions for using `basic_project` to generate a build system.
+There are three main functions for using `project_template` to generate a build system.
 Those include:
    * `add_${PROJECT_NAME}_executable`
    * `add_${PROJECT_NAME}_library`
    * `add_${PROJECT_NAME}_test`